sirabajyan/link-cloud/docs/service_specs/bff.md

 - **Database**: NONE
 - **Scale**: 0-3

+## Related Documentation

 See [Admin UI Functionality](../functionality/admin_ui.md) for more information on the role of the BFF service in the Link Cloud ecosystem.

+See [BFF](bff.md) for more information on the BFF pattern that is used to support this Admin UI.

 ## Common Configurations